whily/notes/xps-archlinux.md

 # makepkg -si
 ```

 Use `yay -Syu --aur` to update all AUR packages.
+Alternatively, one
+can run `yay --save --combinedupgrade` once, and then run `yay -Syu`
+afterwards to update both official and AUR packages.

 #### Xorg and i3